 Have a back up

 Always back up files in other secure locations.
-You may copy your important files to discs, flash drives or online storage for later use or if needed in the case of an emergency.
+Use hard drives, flash/USB drives or online storage.
 If your devices are damaged or stolen, you will still be able to access your files from an alternative source.

 For more information on cyber security in Jamaica, contact.